cloudquery/cloudquery/plugins/source/aws/docs/v1-migration.md

-# Schema Changes from v1 to v2
+# Schema Changes from v0 to v1
-This guide summarizes schema changes from CloudQuery v1 to v2.
-It is automatically generated and not guaranteed to be complete, but we hope it helps as a starting point and reference when migrating to v2.
+This guide summarizes schema changes from CloudQuery v0 to v1.
+It is automatically generated and not guaranteed to be complete, but we hope it helps as a starting point and reference when migrating to v1.

-Last updated Fri Sep 23 11:28:39 BST 2022.
+Last updated 2022-09-26.

 ## aws_access_analyzer_analyzer_archive_rules
 Moved to JSON column on [aws_accessanalyzer_analyzers](#aws_accessanalyzer_analyzers)